 Michigan Physician Survey–perspectives on opioid prescribing policies, medication assisted treatment

 Over the last decade, there has been a startling increase in the number of deaths attributed to opioid overdose.
 Between 1999 and 2016, the number of overdose deaths in Michigan increased seventeen fold—from 99 to 1,699.
 In 2017, more deaths were due to overdose than car accidents State of Michigan (2019).
-Get the facts about opioids.

 In 2017, Michigan enacted legislation intended to deter over prescribing.
 Key provisions include a seven-day limit on opioid prescriptions for acute pain and mandatory use of the Michigan Automated Prescription System (MAPS).
 The seven-day limit was put in place to both reduce the supply of prescription opioids in circulation, as well as require more oversight of patients receiving opioids for acute pain.
 The MAP system was mandated in order to track all opioid prescriptions to individual patients, regardless of source.[footnote]Department of Licensing and Regulatory Affairs and the Michigan Department of Health and Human Services (2019).
-Michigan opioid laws: Frequently asked questions.

 In 2017 and 2018, the Michigan Department of Health and Human Services (MDHHS) encouraged expansion of Medication-Assisted Treatment (MAT) programs.
 Specifically, MDHHS provided more than $7 million for MAT training, rate incentives, and program expansions in rural areas.
 Additionally, MDHHS recently announced a tuition reimbursement program for training physicians who become waivered to provide buprenorphine.